 Faculty members at all degree levels indicated a number of areas in which they were interested in gaining additional knowledge or training (see Figure 12 for an example).
-The most commonly identified topics focused on teaching practitioners to work with particular groups of children (e.g., children from diverse backgrounds, children who have experienced trauma, children with special needs, and dual language learners), teaching practitioners to work with diverse families, offering strategies for mentoring and coaching adult learners, and teaching ethnically, culturally, and economically diverse college students.
-Across degree levels, interest in professional development topics related to teaching skills and assessment and administration and leadership was low.
+The most commonly identified topics focused on: teaching practitioners to work with particular groups of children; teaching practitioners to work with diverse families; offering strategies for mentoring, coaching and supervising adult learners; and teaching ethnically, culturally, and economically diverse college students.
+There was mixed interest in topics related to teaching skills and assessment, with greater faculty interest in topics such as using child assessment effectively and teaching developmentally appropriate practice in infant and toddler settings.
+Across degree levels, interest in professional development topics related to administration and leadership was low.

-Figure 12: Interest in Professional Development Related to Diverse Child Populations Reported by Faculty Members Participating in the Oregon Early Childhood Higher Education Inventory: Percentage Reporting "Very Interested," by Degree Level person courses), but both associate and bachelor's degree programs offer few alternative class schedules or classes in community locations.
-Across degree levels, programs offer little academic support in math or for adult English-language learners.
-Inconsistent articulation was reported as a challenge by associate degree programs, and articulation agreements appear to be limited to select colleges and universities.
+Figure 12: Interest in Professional Development Related to Diverse Child Populations Reported by Faculty Members Participating in the Washington Inventory: Percentage Reporting "Very Interested," by Degree Level in-person courses) and alternative class schedules, while bachelor's degree programs are much more likely to offer cohort models in which small groups of students progress through the program together.
+Across degree levels, about one-half of programs offer academic tutoring for math and reading and writing.
+Although the vast majority of associate degree programs have articulation agreements with specific universities, inconsistencies and limitations related to articulation and transfer credits remain a challenge.